krishnapriya0709/Sales-Data-Analysis/README.md

 # 📊 Sales Data Analysis

-A data-driven analysis of a sales dataset to uncover trends, category performance, and business insights.
+A data-driven analysis of sales data to uncover trends, category performance, and actionable business insights.
 ---

 ## 🚀 Features